Worldwide Brands Review 2018 (plus Discount) — What is Worldwide Brands and Is It Worth The Money?

 How much does WWB cost?

-Membership to the WWB directory costs $299, or $269 through one of the coupon links in my review above.
+Membership to the WWB directory costs $299, or $249 through one of the Worldwide Brands discount coupon links in my review above.

-This is the fee for lifetime membership — not an annual or monthly fee like other directories, and comes with unlimited access to the World Wide Brands database of wholesalers and drop shippers.
+This is the fee for lifetime membership — not an annual or monthly fee like other directories, and comes with unlimited access to the World Wide Brands database of wholesalers and drop shippers for life.

 How many wholesalers and drop-shippers are listed in the WWB directory?